newrelic/newrelic-python-kata/README.md

 Step 2
 -------
-Create a virtualenv and install the dependencies
+Create a virtualenv and install the dependencies.

      cd newrelic-python-kata
      python virtualenv.py venv